Founding Partner

 Cases

-$54,000,000 verdict awarded to 9-year-old girl (recognized as the highest individual injury award as against the Federal Government) following a trial against the U.S. government as a result of an auto collision that occurred when a federal employee ran a red light and broadsided the car in which she was riding.
+$54,000,000 verdict- Awarded to a 9-year-old girl (recognized as the highest individual injury award as against the Federal Government) following a trial against the U.S. government as a result of an auto collision that occurred when a federal employee ran a red light and broadsided the car in which she was riding.

-$23,500,000 verdict which was awarded to an “exceptional” 13-year-old boy by an Orange County, California jury, for significant brain injuries as a result of an automobile collision.
+$23,500,000 verdict- Awarded to an “exceptional” 13-year-old boy by an Orange County, California jury, for significant brain injuries as a result of an automobile collision.
 The trial of this matter involved complex and groundbreaking legal theories regarding the accountability of an employer for actions of its employee (during the course and scope of employment).

-$17,000,000 verdict- fire insurance bad faith case including $15,000,000 in punitive damages awarded to protect insurance consumers in the future (which involved principles outlined in Neal vs. Farmers, infra, a California Supreme Court case holding which affirmed a punitive damage award on behalf of an auto consumer).
+$17,000,000 verdict- Fire insurance bad faith case, including $15,000,000 in punitive damages, awarded to protect insurance consumers in the future (involved principles outlined in Neal vs. Farmers, infra, a California Supreme Court case holding that affirmed a punitive damage award on behalf of an auto consumer).

-$2,500,000 verdict against the County of Orange arising from a Mountain lion attack on a 5-year-old girl permanently damaged by a mauling, which sparked a national debate regarding the safety of parks and triggered the implementation of safety measures at county and state parks.
+$2,500,000 verdict- Suit against the County of Orange arising from a Mountain lion attack on a 5-year-old girl, who was permanently damaged by a mauling.
+The case sparked a national debate regarding the safety of parks and triggered the implementation of safety measures at county and state parks.

 Areas of Practice